baruchel/karatsuba/README.md

     k = make_plan(range(16), range(16), plan=[True]*31+[False])

 which will avoid (later) the need of removing the last term if this is required.

+The rule for customizing the output is very easy: each boolean value in the `plan` optional argument tells if the coefficient of the corresponding degree is wanted or not (of course, disabling a coefficient will both shorten the output list and discard some useless computation).

+Sometimes, an algorithm may require extracting the input coefficients from another list; but this may have some computational cost.
+If this has to be performed repeatedly, it is better to tune the plan: the two initial arguments map any index to the given degree.
+Thus `[3,2,1,0]` (instead of `range(4)`) tells that the four coefficients should be read in reverse order.
+Another meaningful example could be: `[4,5,6,7]` in order to use four terms _starting from the index 4 in the input list_.
+Since two lists are involved, two different mappings may be provided.

+If the sequences to be convolved have a size which is not a power of two, the expected result may be achieved by replacing unexisting indices with `None`; for instance for two sequences of 7 terms:

+    k = make_plan([0,1,2,3,4,5,6,None], [0,1,2,3,4,5,6,None], [True]*13+[False]*3)

+If the user wants to study (or tune) the returned function instead of using it, the `raw` option can be set to `True`; in this case, the plan will not be returned as a function but as a string (containing Python materials).

+## Performance

+Some tests are provided below.
+For several kinds of lists, a simple plan (corresponding to the same behaviour than `numpy.convolve`) is built; then the plan is applied repeatedly (by convolving the sequence with itself) a greta number of time.
+The same convolution is performed with `numpy.convolve` and with the following piece of code.

+    def convolution(l1, l2):
+        N = len(l1)-1
+        l = []
+        for k in range(2*N+1):
+            l.append(sum( l1[i]*l2[k-i] for i in range(max(0, k-N), min(k+1, N+1))))
+        return l

+The whole computation was performed with Python 3; results are: